 In today’s tight freight market, there is a distinct industry trend toward “preferred shippers.”
 “Carriers choose to transport products for those companies who are easiest to do business with from an operations standpoint,” explains Brad Rolland, Sr. Director, Business Development, Saddle Creek Logistics Services.
 “They’re also more likely to haul your freight the day you want it shipped.”

 Whether they work through 3PLs or directly with carriers, preferred shippers help carriers to be more efficient and better utilize assets.
-(The industry average for asset utilization is about 50 percent.)
 The more loads a carrier can haul in a day, the more productive and efficient they can be – especially when capacity is tight.
 Naturally, that’s better for business.

 Improved asset utilization also helps to reduce a carriers’ operational costs and can extend the life of equipment and enhance performance.